 “I look at all of this activity as a big plus,” she said.
 The new ventures “will help the professionals who are returning, and ultimately the employers who hire these energized and enthusiastic high performers,” Cohen added.

-To learn more about the reentry internships, join the million-plus people who’ve watched Cohen’s TED talk — How to Get Back to Work After a Career Break — below.
+To learn more about the reentry internships, join the million-plus people who’ve watched Cohen’s TED talk — How to Get Back to Work After a Career Break — using this link.

 Next Avenue brings you stories that are inspiring and change lives.
 We know that because we hear it from our readers every single day.
 One reader says,